AntonTrv/User-Movement-On-the-Map/README.md

 # Important for Reviewers

- By default axios-mock generates a random number (1-100) coordinates.
+ By default axios-mock generates a random number (1-100) of coordinates.
 The App itself keeps only 100 of last returned values for each user.
 So technically the algorythm works according to the task.

 # Getting Started with Create React App